johnny-shaman/sign/reference/Sign_reference_en-us.md

 From here, we'll explain the operators for specific operational operations.

 `;` is an infix operator for exclusive logical OR.
-In Sign, since numeric 0 or an empty list is false, there is no explicit boolean.
+In Sign, since an empty list is false, there is no explicit boolean.
 This operator is purely for logical operations.
 All logical operations are short-circuit evaluated.